 The latest health and wellbeing news from The Health Insurance Group

-Welcome to the first edition of Inspire, our new quarterly newsletter, designed to keep you informed about the issues that could be relevant to your business.
+Welcome to the Q4 edition of Inspire, our quarterly newsletter, designed to keep you informed about the issues that could be relevant to your business.

 In this edition we look at musculoskeletal health (MSK).
 The ageing population in the UK and rising levels of obesity and inactivity, has seen the number of individuals living in constant pain escalate over the past few decades.
 But many of the risk factors for these conditions can be reduced.

 Since the first news story about Harvey Weinstein surfaced in Autumn 2017 and the recent allegations against Sir Philip Green, sexual harassment in the workplace has been a hot topic.